New Club Setup

 9. Test before sharing widely

-Before announcing the site broadly, test the main journeys you expect members to use.
+Before announcing the site broadly, test the main journeys you expect members to use:

-- public navigation and page content
+- Public navigation and page content

-- member login
+- Member login

-/dashboard-member,/profile, and/roster- any application forms your club uses
+- Any application forms your club uses

-- any online payment flow your club enables
+- Any online payment flow your club enables

-- any board or member-directory pages you expect members or visitors to use
+- Any board or member-directory pages you expect members or visitors to use

 10. Switch domains or take the site live

+Your club may use a Clubistry-hosted domain while building the site, and some clubs later move to a custom domain.
 Treat the domain switch or go-live step as one of the last parts of launch, after content, setup, imports, and testing are complete.

 Related topics